Asymmetric Hierarchical Anchoring for Robust Audio-Visual Cross-Modal Generalization: Details of CMG Downstream Tasks

 Following the standard CMG evaluation protocol, we adopt the same backbone architectures as Unicode~\cite{unicode}.
 Specifically, for each 1-second visual segment we uniformly sample 16 RGB frames and extract deep convolutional feature maps from VGG-19 after the final pooling stage; we then apply global average pooling across the 16 frames to obtain $7 \times 7 \times 512$-D visual feature maps.
 For the audio stream, we employ a VGG-like network pre-trained on AudioSet to extract 128-D features for each 1-second audio segment.
 For both modalities, we further project semantic representations into a shared 512-D embedding space.

 To capture modality-specific information, the video branch uses a convolutional encoder to produce spatial feature maps of shape $3 \times 3 \times 2048$; we apply spatial average pooling followed by a linear projection to obtain video-specific features of shape $T \times 512$.
 The audio branch uses a linear encoder to produce audio features of shape $T \times 256$.
-The video-specific features and audio features are used for reconstruction and for adversarial disentanglement via a GRL-based decoupler and Local Sliding Alignment.
+The video-specific features are used for reconstruction and for adversarial disentanglement via the GRL-based decoupler (operating against video semantic units).
+The audio and video semantic units are aligned via Local Sliding Alignment.
 In contrast to prior unified-representation approaches (e.g., DCID~\cite{fcid}, FCID~\cite{fcid}) that rely on additional text supervision, our Asymmetric Hierarchical Anchoring (AHA) framework is pre-trained solely on paired audio--video data in this downstream tasks.

 For Cross-CPC, we set the prediction horizon to one step and apply it between the two modality semantic sequences during unified-representation pre-training.
 For GRL-based disentanglement, we first update the GRL discriminators once with frozen encoders, and then update the full model (encoder, CPC, decoder) with GRL reversal in the main pass.
 We use a learning rate of $1\times10^{-4}$, set $\gamma=0.99$ for MM-EMA, and adopt a batch size of 96.